MyTimeMachine: Personalized Facial Age Transformation: Experiments

 \textit{$\bullet$ Identity Preservation ($\text{ID}_{sim}$).} Previous works~\cite{zoss_production-ready_2022, teng_exploring_2023} evaluate identity preservation by comparing the re-aged face to the input face.
-However, facial recognition systems, such as ArcFace~\cite{arcface}, demonstrate a strong dependence on age and thus favor age consistency between the re-aged face and the input face~\cite{alaluf_only_2021}, favoring algorithms that perform small changes.
+However, facial recognition systems, such as arcface~\cite{deng_arcface_2022}, demonstrate a strong dependence on age and thus favor age consistency between the re-aged face and the input face~\cite{alaluf_only_2021}, favoring algorithms that perform small changes.
 We address this problem by creating reference image sets of the individual near the target age which are not used in training, and then calculate the identity similarity to the reference images at the target age, in contrast to using the input image.
+Formally,

-Formally, where \(R(\cdot)\) is a pretrained ArcFace~\cite{arcface} network for facial feature recognition and $x_{j}$ belongs in reference image set near the target age ($a_\text{tgt} \pm 3$-years).
+where \(R(\cdot)\) is a pretrained arcface~\cite{deng_arcface_2022} network for facial feature recognition and $x_{j}$ belongs in reference image set near the target age ($a_\text{tgt} \pm 3$-years).
 We report the average $\text{ID}_{sim}$ across all sampled target ages.